-Ronin was introduced as a replacement blockchain for its popular play-to-earn game Axie Infinity.
-The game was built on Ethereum but migrated to the Ronin network after it launched on February 1st, 2021.
+Ronin launched as an ecosystem for Sky Mavis’ popular play-to-earn game Axie Infinity.
+The game moved from Ethereum to the Ronin network after the network launched on 1 February, 2021.

 Initially, transaction fees were set to zero for the Axie Infinity marketplace.
 But in April 2022, Sky Mavis began introducing small costs.
 It’s not a flat rate and the Ronin network released a statement showing the different prices.

 The RON token reached its current all-time high on January 27th, 2022.
 Since then, it’s followed a downward trend as the Ronin Network suffered a string of issues and a record-breaking $600 million exploit.